 The WaterWall is created by 6 powerful jets spraying towards a moving bar.
 This generates enough action to push up water just like a wall and with a sizable pressure.

 Samsung Dishwasher StormWash Explained: Speaking about water distribution, StormWash is a nifty feature.
 Dishwashers that do not have the WaterWall technology (i.e. regular sprayarm units or as Samsung calls them rotary arm products) you may find a special nozzle (red & circular nozzle as opposed to earlier star shaped versions) towards the lower left corner.
-In case you have heavily soiled pots/pans/dishes etc. you will place them on top of this StormWash nozzle to get a great clean as long as you use the StormWash program to activate it.
+Heavily soiled pots/pans/dishes are placed on top of the StormWash nozzle to get a great clean as long as you select the StormWash program to activate it.

 One Last Water Distribution Technology, the ZoneBooster: Reserved for the models with WaterWall technology, ZoneBooster is a cleaning area in the lower rack which contains extra nozzles that target your heavily soiled dishes.
-You will not miss this area as it is marked in color red.
+You will not miss this area as it is distinguished in red.

 Autorelease door: Great boost to your drying performance.
 Door opens automatically after the cycle finishes and lets the steam out while bringing in ambient air

 3rd Rack for Silverware i.e. the FlexTray: This is a convenient rack above the upper rack for utensils.
-You can easily put dishes in and take them out.
-Will save you space in the lower rack as you will not need to keep a bulky basket.
+You can easily put more cutlery and smaller dishes on this tray and, when the cycle is finished, take out the entire tray.
+This makes loading and unloading this tray quick and easy.
+This will also save space in the lower rack as you won't need to use a bulky cutlery basket.

 Samsung makes amazing cooking appliances, refrigerators, washers and dryers.
 When packaged together, a Samsung appliance package will save you a ton of money.
-The byproduct will be a nifty dishwasher.
-While the super quiet performance at 38 to 42 dBA is impressive and WaterWall technology is definitely a great innovation, Samsung will not be our first choice on a standalone dishwasher purchase.
+In terms of their dishwashers, while the super quiet performance at 38 to 42 dBA is impressive and WaterWall technology is definitely a great innovation, Samsung will not be our first choice on a standalone dishwasher purchase.
 However, we love the styling and its price point for the amount of programming and technology you get.

 - How long does it take for Samsung dishwasher to run?

 Most dishwasher operating times are from 80-150 minutes, depending on the cycle selected and the soil level of the dishes.
 This is generally true for all manufacturers as it is related to Energy Star compliance.
-However, just like it competition, Samsung introduced the Express 60 cycle to give you the option to ignore the environment for a moment in order to get speedy wash and dry action.
+However, just like it's competition, Samsung introduced the Express 60 cycle to give you the option to forgo energy and water savings for a speedy wash and dry cycle.

 Can you open the dishwasher while it's running?

 Yes you can open the dishwasher when it is running.
-During the wash cycle, spray arms will stop working as soon as you open the door to prevent flooding.
-However, we do not recommend opening the door during drying cycle as it effects drying performance adversely.
+During the wash cycle, spray arms will stop working as soon as you open the door.
+This prevents flooding.
+However, we do not recommend opening the door during the drying cycle as it adversely affects drying performance.

 Does Samsung have a leak detection system?

-Yes, Samsung has basic level leak detection system.
-I.e. dishwasher is capable of detecting water in the basin below the tub.
-Once moisture is detected in the basin your Samsung dishwasher will throw an error code LC.
-It is usually pretty simple to remedy this issue just read to manual for help or contact the manufacturer for assistance.
+Yes, Samsung has a basic level leak detection system.
+The dishwasher is capable of detecting water in the basin below the tub.
+Once moisture is detected in the basin, your Samsung dishwasher will display the error code "LC".
+It is usually pretty simple to remedy this issue by reading the manual or contacting Samsung for assistance.

 Do Samsung dishwashers come in black stainless steel?

-Yes, Samsung dishwasher do come in fingerprint resistant black stainless steel which compliments rest of the kitchen appliances with their tone of color.
+Yes, Samsung dishwashers do come in fingerprint resistant black stainless steel which compliments rest of the kitchen appliances in the same tone of color.